 Paedophilia

 The classic paedophile is sexually attracted to prepubescent children.
-Some psychologists understand this to be a developmental disorder in the area of sexuality, but it could be simply deviant attraction.
+Some psychologists understand this to be a developmental disorder in the area of sexuality, but it could be deviant attraction.

 The diagnostic criteria in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) for paedophilic disorder requires: